Company Secretarial Services

 What is a Company Secretary?

-A company secretary in Singapore assists the company directors in ensuring that the company meets all its regulatory obligations.
-He or she ensures that the business interest of the company is always protected and that good corporate governance is practiced at all times.
+A company secretary in Singapore assists the company directors with secretarial services, ensuring that the company meets all its regulatory obligations.
+Excellent company secretarial services in Singapore ensures the business interest of the company is always protected and that good corporate governance is practiced at all times.
 The company secretary has the ability to affect the future and growth of any company.
-This is the very reason why Enterprise Global PAC are committed to provide any entrepreneurs and foreign businesses with the services of a qualified financial and accounting professional.
-EAPAC have a team of qualified company secretaries who has the knowledge and expertise required by the national regulator of business entities and public accountants, the Accounting and Corporate Regulatory Authority.
+This is the very reason why Enterprise Assurance PAC is committed to provide any entrepreneurs and foreign businesses with the services of a qualified financial and accounting professional.
+EAPAC has a team of qualified company secretaries who has the knowledge and expertise required by the Accounting and Corporate Regulatory Authority to perform top-notch company secretarial services in Singapore.
+Let us find the perfect Company Secretary for you.

 In Singapore, each company has four major stakeholders: the shareholders, the directors, auditors and the company secretary.
 The company secretary works closely with all the major stakeholders and he or she serves as an advisor to the directors.
 One of his or her duties is to share timely information with directors in order for them to contribute valuable insight during board meetings.
-A company secretary also communicates regularly with shareholders and disseminates financial statements so shareholders can make a decision at the company’s Annual General Meeting.
+A company secretary also communicates regularly with shareholders and disseminates financial statements, so shareholders can decide at the company’s Annual General Meeting.

 Just like Singapore, many countries in the world including Ireland, Jamaica, UK, India, China, Sri Lanka and New Zealand require each company, regardless if they are owned by a local or a foreign investor, to have a company secretary.
 The Section 171 of the Singapore Companies Act has mandated that all Singapore companies should appoint a company secretary within six months from the date of incorporation.
 A Singapore company’s Board of Directors is not only responsible for appointing the secretary but also deciding her remuneration.